 30. Keep track of what your competition is doing for SEO.

 You won’t always be on the top of the search engines for every keyword you want, but you can watch and see what your competitors are doing.
-Keep track and, if necessary, copy what they do (and now you know why I wrote this article).
+Keep track and, if necessary, copy what they do.